The Large Dispersion and Scattering of FRB 20190520B are Dominated by the Host Galaxy: Discussion and Summary

-\acknowledgements{SKO, JMC, and SC acknowledge support from the National Science Foundation (AAG~1815242) and are members of the NANOGrav Physics Frontiers Center, which is supported by NSF award PHY-1430284.
+\acknowledgements{The authors thank the anonymous referee and R. Main for comments that improved this work.
+SKO, JMC, and SC acknowledge support from the National Science Foundation (AAG~1815242) and are members of the NANOGrav Physics Frontiers Center, which is supported by NSF award PHY-2020265.
 CHN is supported by the FAST Fellowship and DL acknowledges support from the National Natural Science Foundation of China (NSFC) Programs No. 11988101 and No. 11725313.
 CWT acknowledges support from NSFC No. 11973051.
 JWM is a CITA Postdoctoral Fellow supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), [funding reference \#CITA 490888-16].
 CJL acknowledges support from the National Science Foundation under Grant No.~2022546.
 RAT acknowledges support from NSF grant AAG-1714897.}